 - You need to open the solo-K by 12/31 of the calendar year but you'll have until tax day, including extensions, to fund it.
 So the absolute latest you can fund it is by 10/15 the following year.

-of this topic where I'll discuss why you should choose a solo-K over a SEP-IRA and where you should open your solo-K.
+Read on for the second part of this topic where I'll discuss why you should choose a solo-K over a SEP-IRA and where you should open your Solo-K.